Elisabeth Cummings

-Biography

 Early life

 Elisabeth Cummings was born on 3 June 1934 in Brisbane, Queensland.
 During the Second World War Cumming’s family evacuated Brisbane and lived in the country before returning to live in Alderley.
 The family home in Alderley was surrounded by bushlands.
 The Cummings family owned a holiday home at Currumbin on the Gold Coast where Cummings, as a child, would paint watercolour landscapes.
 Currumbin and the Australian bush are now regular subjects in her landscape paintings.
 Cummings and her brother, Malcolm, would draw still lifes constructed by their mother, who was a primary school teacher, until her father said "let the kids draw what they want.”
 Cummings’ father, Robert Cummings, was an architect, a Professor of Architecture at the University of Queensland, an art collector and trustee of the Queensland Art Gallery.
 Cummings would regularly attend paint workshops run by Australian Artist Vida Lahey at the Queensland Art Gallery.

 Education

 During her youth, the Cummings home was visited frequently by artists including Donald Friend, and Len and Kathleen Shillam.
 Cummings initially wanted to pursue architectural training but decided to enroll in art school after meeting and painting with Margaret Cilento.
 She studied at the National Art School, then known as East Sydney Technical College, from 1953 to 1957 where she was educated by artists Douglas Dundas, Wallace Thornton, Dorothy Thornhill, Godfrey Miller and Ralph Balson.
 At art school, Cummings was exposed to the work of fellow young Australian artists which she found to be formative to her practice.
 The artists Cummings cites as influential during this period include Grace Cossington Smith, Margaret Preston, Fred Williams, Russell Drysdale, Sydney Nolan, John Olsen and Jimmy Rose.

-In 1958 Cummings received the NSW Traveling Art Scholarship and in 1960 the Dyason Bequest, both of which facilitated her travel through Europe for the next decade.
+In 1958, Cummings received the NSW Traveling Art Scholarship and in 1960 the Dyason Bequest, both of which facilitated her travel through Europe for the next decade.
 In 1961 she studied at Kokoschka’s School of Vision run by Oskar Kokoschka in Salzburg, Austria before travelling to Florence, Italy.
 She spent the next 10 years living and studying between Italy and Paris.
 In Florence she shared a villa with other artists, where she met her husband, fellow painting student Jamie Barker.
 Cumming’s work was informed by European and Australian predecessors such as Pierre Bonnard, Henri Matisse, Paul Cézanne, Pablo Picasso, Édouard Vuillard and Margaret Olley.
 In 1968, she returned to Australia and settled in Sydney.
 In 1969 she started teaching at East Sydney Technical College on a part-time basis.